Last updated: June 2026

 This is especially practical when global payroll funding comes from a mix of bank rails and crypto treasuries.

-Rise Product Capabilities That Matter for Local Currency Payouts
+Which Rise Capabilities Matter Most for Local Currency Payouts?

 Global Contractor Payroll (Local Currency + Worker-Controlled Withdrawals)